-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 4. Add Photos

-Photos help business listings’ performance more than most business owners and marketers probably expect.
+Photos help business profiles’ performance more than most business owners and marketers probably expect.

-Businesses with photos on their listings receive 42% more requests for driving directions on Google Maps and 35% more click-throughs to their websites than businesses without photos, according to Google.
+Businesses with photos on their profiles receive 42% more requests for driving directions on Google Maps and 35% more click-throughs to their websites than businesses without photos, according to Google.

-5. Manage & Respond to Customer Reviews
+5. Manage & Respond To Customer Reviews

 Interacting with customers by responding to their reviews illustrates that your business values its customers and the feedback that they leave regarding it.